mtanco/mtanco.github.io/_pages/reading.md

 * There's No Such Thing as Bad Weather - Linda Akeson McGurk
 * [Forecasting: Principles and Practice - Rob J Hyndman and George Athanasopoulos](https://otexts.org/fpp2/)

+## Books I Didn't Finish because Library Fines...
+I really need to stop doing this, maybe the guilt of putting them here will help

+* How to Teach Phyisics to Your Dog - Chad Orzel